ndolgov/gruid/README.md

 #### gRPC Druid extension PoC

 For a sophisticated engine dealing with voluminous data Druid lacks means of retrieving query results efficiently.
-It seems to be a [matter of policy](https://github.com/apache/incubator-druid/issues/3891).
+Judging from [a rejected issue](https://github.com/apache/incubator-druid/issues/3891) I thought it was a matter of policy.
 I wanted to see what it takes to actually implement it.

-It is work in progress currently.
+When I had troubles with transitive dependency conflicts and asked politely :) the kind folks on Druid dev mailing list shared another [similar extension](https://github.com/apache/incubator-druid/pull/6798).
+I borrowed their Guava version conflict workaround based on shading Guava classes and manually setting a classloader during initialization.
+The rest of it is not exactly what I have in mind so this PoC still makes sense to me.

 There are two libraries in this project:
 * druid-grpc-rowbatch is a library with support for efficient row encoding using protobuf